+Requirements:

-Requirements: The major in mathematics begins with the calculus sequence: MATH 120, 121, and 220.
-Other required courses are MATH 210 and 211 (normally taken in the sophomore year), MATH 118 (sophomore or junior year), MATH 310 (junior or senior year), MATH 320 and 321 (junior or senior year), and CS 112 (may be taken as early as the first year; with approval of the department, another programming course may be substituted for CS 112).
-In addition, mathematics majors must take either MATH 338 or MATH 343 as an elective.
+The major in mathematics begins with multivariable calculus MATH 220.
+(Some students will have taken the equivalent of MATH 120-121 in high school; other students will take MATH 120-121 at Simmons prior to taking MATH 220.)
+Other required courses are MATH 210 and 211 (normally taken in the sophomore year), MATH 118 (sophomore or junior year), MATH 310 (junior or senior year), MATH 320 and 321 (junior or senior year), and CS 112 (may be taken as early as the first year; students should plan on taking it in the first two years.
+With the approval of the department, another programming course may be substituted for CS 112).
+In addition, mathematics majors must take either MATH 338 or MATH 343 as an elective, and two more mathematics courses from MATH 225, the other of Math 338/343, and MATH 390 (may be taken more than once).
 Finally, at least four semester hours of independent learning must be completed in mathematics.
 It is departmental policy that courses required for a major or minor should not be taken pass/fail.